asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 ## Daily Aggregate Company Incorporations
-The charts below show the daily company incorporations in the UK for 2020 and their distribution.
+The charts below show the daily company incorporations in the UK for 2020.

 {{< chart data="dailyagg" >}}